What is a Moot Court?

 Basic Tips: How to Moot

-We have listed certain essential tips on how to carry out a moot efficiently:
+Here are certain essential tips on how to carry out a Moot efficiently:

 2. Students must be aware that mooting is not just about the presentation of facts but applying those facts to argue in favour of what they are standing for.

-3. Students must know what a principle stands for and if it is binding on the court.
+3. Moreover, students must know what a principle stands for and if it is binding on the court.

 4. Students must know how to manage time to deliver their best.